Zah-Ram/CodeigniterCRUDapp/README.md

 # CodeigniterCRUDapp
 A complete CRUD app in PHP CodeIgniter for beginners.
 The purpose of this code is basic understanding about one of the most famous PHP framework Codeigniter.

-    step 1 - Create your own database with any name and go to database.php to add it there.
+    step 1 - Create your own database with any name and go to database.php in config folder to add it there.

     step 2 - Make a table name (users) having four fields (user_id, name, email, created_at).